Overwhelmed by Parenting? Practical Self-Care Tips To Stop Being An Exhausted Mom:

 The Exhausted Moms’ 3D Self Care Plan: Delegate, Defer, Delete.

-This exercise will be easiest if you download the ✅free printable self-care worksheet I put together to go with this post.
+This exercise will be easiest if you start by downloading the ✅free printable self-care worksheet I put together to go with this post.

 The first step is writing down ALL the things you need to do.
 Writing them by hand will help them get out of your working memory, which should help you feel a little less overwhelmed right away.